The Lost King: Plot

-Living in Edinburgh, Philippa Langley loses a work promotion to a less experienced and better-looking woman.
+Living in Edinburgh, Philippa Langley loses a work promotion to a less experienced and younger co-worker.
 She unsuccessfully confronts her male boss about being passed over and also appeals that her myalgic encephalomyelitis (or "ME") has never affected her work.
 Distraught, her ex-husband John, who helps with their two teenage boys, tells her to keep her job as they need the money.

 Philippa attends the play Richard III, and identifies with Richard whom she feels was unfairly maligned as a hunchback, child killer, and usurper.
 She begins to have visions of Richard who appears to her.
 She joins the local Richard III Society who believe he was unfairly vilified by Tudor propagandists.

 Philippa stops going to work, manages her ME with medication, and begins talking to her Richard III apparition.
 Her research shows some sources say he was buried in 1485 in the Leicester Greyfriars priory choir area, while others say his body was thrown into the River Soar.
 After Greyfriars was demolished in the 1530s Reformation, Leicester mayor Robert Herrick had a shrine built in his garden around the year 1600 saying "Here lies the body of Richard III, sometime king of England."

 Philippa attends a lecture in Leicester on Richard, lying to her ex-husband about it being a work trip.
 She meets Dr Ashdown-Hill, who is publishing a genetic genealogy study on a Canadian direct descendant of Richard III's sister.
 He tells her to look for Richard in open spaces in Leicester because people for centuries have avoided building over old abbeys.
 While walking around Leicester looking for the ancient site of Greyfriars, and seeing apparitions of Richard, she gets a strong feeling that an "R" painted on a car park is the site of Richard's grave.
 Returning home, she confesses her activities to John.

 Philippa contacts University of Leicester archaeologist Richard Buckley, who dismisses her ideas, but when the university cuts his funding, he gets back to her.
 Buckley finds an old map of Leicester marking Robert Herrick's property, showing a possible public shrine in his garden.
 They overlay a modern map of Leicester and find that the shrine may be in the middle of the car park that Philippa had felt strongly about.